neumanbrett/qvscode/README.md

 You must have a running login session within VSCode to launch the *qvscode* script.
 Connect to the login node in VSCode using the method described here: https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-compute-nodes

 The command `qvscode` can be called directly in the latest NCAR software stack 24.12.
+The `qvscode` script is only available on Casper.
+We are looking to add this script to Derecho in the future.

 Alternatively, you can clone the repository and call it a login node launch the script: